bacon-GIT/Sec_Toolbelt/README.md

 # EnumerationTools
 ## Tools for recon on domains and servers

+### Get-HostInfo
+A very useful rubber-ducky esque script that swipes a bunch of host info.
+Currently, it returns:
+*	WiFi Passwords in plaintext
+*	Drives, available space and whether or not they're encrypted
+*	TCP connections
+*	Other misc host info

 ### SubScanner
 Scan a domain for the instance of up to 10,000 subdomains and return all of the connected domains